-It also has a few extra features that you will like such as a POST display.
 However, there are a few things that should get your attention and make you evaluate this motherboard carefully.

 For one thing, it doesn’t have a second PCI-E x16 slot like most of the other motherboards on this list.
 Plus, the other M.2 slot seems to run really slow in comparison with the first.

 Although you have two, it’s almost like having just a single M.2.
 However, USB connectivity works just fine, it comes with creative Sound Blaster audio and overall it is an excellent mid-range motherboard.

 There are a few things that could be improved, and a few things that it is lacking.
 If those are important to you than you may want to consider one of the other options that we have reviewed here.